 IPE is the leading publication for European institutional investors (circulation of 10,000, of which 71% is in Continental Europe).
 81% of the circulation is to pension funds, other capital owners & consultants.

-Over twenty supplements have been published following the inaugural issue of Winter 2010-2011,
+Over twenty supplements have been published following the inaugural issue of Winter 2010-2011.

 The Spring 2023 edition of the EDHEC Research Insights supplement to IPE is an EDHEC Climate and Finance special issue.
-Prepared by prepared by EDHEC-Risk Climate, EDHECinfra and Scientific Portfolio, this supplement aims to provide European institutional investors with an academic research perspective on the most relevant issues in the industry today.
+Prepared by EDHEC-Risk Climate, EDHECinfra and Scientific Portfolio, this supplement aims to provide European institutional investors with an academic research perspective on the most relevant issues in the industry today.
 We first describe how the oft-criticised models linking the economy and the planets climate can be upgraded to include the latest advances of science.
 We present original simulation work showing that targeting 1.5–2°C of warming can be justified as an optimal goal from an economic standpoint.
 We describe how they developed a factor that captures both the sectoral and intra-sectoral dimensions of transition risks.
 They find that, while their factor is forward looking, it efficiently identifies funds considered as green or brown.
 We analyse the outperformance of low-carbon energy infrastructure investments over the past decade and find that it is largely explained by excess demand.
 After controlling for risk factors, they find no persistent green risk factor, but instead a green price premium that investors have been willing to pay.
 We use advanced econometric methods to explore the relationship between stock returns and proxies for environmental footprint.
 We identify a latent environmental factor with significant explanatory power in the energy sector and find that emissions-related metrics are the main drivers of stocks exposure to this factor.
 We use a variety of language models to construct climate news indices and find that returns of high carbon intensity portfolios show a strongly statistically significant negative association with a climate-news index constructed from the aggregation of sources.
 Finally, we introduce and discuss the characteristics of long-term climate scenarios, such as those developed by the Network of Central Banks and Supervisors for Greening the Financial System (NGFS), we look at their operationalisation for climate-financial risk assessment, their current limitations and their potential for further development.

 The list of past issues may be consulted here.